altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- Fixes
 - Handle >= 400 errors with snackbar on tagService and uploadService
 - Send debug info
-   - Open local pivs & remove Start Tagging modal (Tom/Mono)
+- Open local pivs (Tom/Mono)
+- Go back home button on top left of cloud grid (Tom)
+- Create settings view with Change Password and enabled/disable geotagging (Tom)
+- Options button that gives you delete, share (also for phone grid) (Tom) Home changes
+   - add query selector search button, big one, on the bottom
+   - add tabs for pinned vs recent, remove add hometags button if not on pinned
+   - display tags in a different way, including the last piv
+   - liberate space on bottom navigation, put icon, put "coming soon!"
 - Show pivs being uploaded in the queries, with a cloud icon
    - When querying, add logic after first 200 items return (with o:: result)
       - Get list